September 28, 2018, is National Drink Beer Day, which is not the same as National Beer Lover’s Day or even National Beer Day.

-(CNN) — BrewDog, a multinational brewery that got its start in Scotland, opened its first US brewery in Columbus, Ohio, last year.
-Those of the "love-beer, will-travel" ilk, take note: Each of the rooms in DogHouse Columbus includes a minibar featuring, you guessed it, BrewDog beers.
+This is excellent news for the “love-beer, will-travel” ilk who are excited to celebrate the beer holiday.
+Each of the rooms in DogHouse Columbus includes a minibar featuring, you guessed it, BrewDog beers.
 For those that prefer their suds in draft form, there is a BrewDog tap equipped in each room.

 None of this beer is free, but the local Columbus coffee available en-suite is.

 You can awake to the aromas of brewing on premises then head down to a continental breakfast (or you have the option to purchase food and, of course, beer from the lobby’s marketplace).

 Other hotel amenities include soaps made from beer, a beer museum, a lobby bar with games (and more beer) and a workout facility – because, hey, high-ABV craft beer isn’t exactly known for its low-calorie count.

 And every night, four lucky dog owners can sip their beer alongside Rover if they manage to snag one of the hotel’s dog-friendly rooms.